 Entree standards are high in top UK B-schools as well, but students who've scored decent marks in their graduation and score well in GMAT gets a fair opportunity to get a high-quality education.
 The average score required for GMAT in top UK universities is a well balanced 700, and the range for the GMAT score for top B-schools in the UK is between 600-780.
 But there's no minimum score for the GMAT; students with GMAT score of 530 or closer were also accepted in the year 2011.

-Since most India B-schools accept GMAT score, students prefer GMAT as it also gives them the option to apply to universities abroad even though it costs $250 i.e. approximately 16,450 INR.
+Since most India B-schools accept GMAT scores, students prefer GMAT as it also gives them the option to apply to universities abroad even though it costs $250 i.e. approximately 16,450 INR.

 Advice for Average Student